Turtle Mountain (plateau)

-It has timber, numerous lakes, and small deposits of low-grade manganese.
+The Turtle Mountains contain large amounts of timber, numerous lakes, and small deposits of low-grade manganese.
 One of the largest lakes in the Turtle Mountains is Lake Metigoshe, which straddles the international border, with about one-eighth of the lake in Canada.
-The region is home to Turtle Mountain Provincial Park, a state park, two historic sites, and various hunting and fishing opportunities.
+The region is home to Lake Metigoshe State Park, Turtle Mountain Provincial Park, two historic sites, and various hunting and fishing opportunities.

-Turtle Mountain is the traditional territory of the Plains Ojibwe, as well as part of the Métis homeland.
+The Turtle Mountains are the traditional territory of the Plains Ojibwe, as well as part of the Métis homeland.
 Rapid colonization and settlement in the 19th century, along with the establishment of a firm border between Canada and the United States, displaced many Indigenous peoples to and from the region.
 Some identify as the Turtle Mountain Chippewa, who are federally recognized and whose reservation is in the valley on the southeastern edge of the plateau.

 History

 The Plains Ojibwe have a long established history in the Turtle Mountain region and the surrounding area.
-East of Turtle mountain at Pembina lived one Ojibwe group, as well as a number of Métis families.
+East of Turtle Mountain at Pembina lived one Ojibwe group as well as a number of Métis families.
 The Métis hunted and fished in the Turtle Mountains and increasingly moved westward from Pembina in search of declining buffalo populations.
-When the federal government agreed that Pembina would be a part of the United States in 1818, the Métis living there, along with a number of Chippewa with kinship ties to the Métis, and some Ojibwe claimed land near Turtle Mountain.
-The federal government recognized and designated this group the Pembina Band, but this did not include all the Ojibwe peoples already established at Turtle Mountain.
-The misidentification of all Ojibwe as part of the Pembina Band has prevented their full assertion of rights.
-Throughout the 19th century, the Pembina band was broken up and dispossessed of their lands as the government opened up the area for settlement.
-Among these groups are the Turtle Mountain Chippewa, and the Little Shell Tribe of Chippewa.
+When the federal government agreed that Pembina would be a part of the United States in 1818, the Métis living there, along with a number of Chippewa with kinship ties to the Métis and some Ojibwe, claimed land near Turtle Mountain.
+The U.S. federal government recognized and designated this group the Pembina Band of Chippewa Indians, but this did not include all the Ojibwe peoples already established at Turtle Mountain.
+The misidentification of all Ojibwe as part of the Pembina Band has prevented full assertion of their rights.
+Throughout the 19th century, the Pembina Band was broken up and dispossessed of their lands as the government opened up the area for settlement.
+Among these groups are the Turtle Mountain Chippewa and the Little Shell Tribe of Chippewa.